Putting Passivhaus into practice

 7. Avoid thermal bridging like your life depends on it

 Thermal bridging contributes to conductive losses through the building fabric, by a combination of air leakage and thermal conduction.
-Therefore, thermal bridging is not suitable for for an energy efficient building and should be avoided.
+Therefore, thermal bridging is not suitable for an energy efficient building and should be avoided.

 8. Get the right team